laguna-gabi/apiclient-nodejs/README.md

    > **_Troubleshooting_**: if the docker fails to start you could check the logs running: `docker-compose logs -f`.<br/>
    > Its possible that all the docker volumes are full you could run the following to clear all the volumes: `docker-compose down && docker volume rm $(docker volume ls -q)`.

+**_How to view the db locally?_**

+> 1. Download and install [mongodb compass](https://www.mongodb.com/try/download/compass)/[robomongo](https://robomongo.org/download) or any other mongodb visualizer you like
+> 2. Set up local connection to: `mongodb://localhost:27017/laguna` for localhost and `mongodb://localhost:27018/test`.<br/>
+>    there's no need for authentication when connecting locally to mongodb

 ### Aws

 In order to work locally with AWS you need AWS cli.